Why is assistance important?

-There are over 55 million people in dire need of protection and assistance as a consequence of forced displacement.
+There are 59.5 million people in dire need of protection and assistance as a consequence of forced displacement.
 They include refugees, internally displaced persons (IDPs) and asylum-seekers.
-Globally, over 38 million people are displaced within their own country, while more than 16 million refugees who have sought safe haven in other countries and over 1 million asylum-seekers.
-Alarmingly, half of the global refugee population are children, the highest proportion in 10 years.
-Women and girls represent 49% of the entire refugee population (source: UNHCR Global Trends 2013).
+Globally, over 38.2 million people are displaced within their own country, while more than 19.5 million are refugees and over 1.8 million are asylum-seekers.
+Alarmingly, 51% of the global refugee population are children under 18, the highest proportion in a decade.
+Women and girls represent 50% of the entire refugee population (source: UNHCR Global Trends 2014).

-The countries with the highest number of internally displaced persons are Syria (over 7 million) and Colombia (over 6 million).
+The most internally displaced people currently live in Syria (over 7 million) and Columbia (over 6 million).
 Iraq and Sudan follow with over 3 million each.
 DRC, Pakistan, South Sudan, Somalia, Nigeria and Turkey complete the list of the first ten countries, which together account for 77% of the world’s all IDPs (IDMC 2015 Global Overview).

 How are we helping?

 The Commission channels its support through organisations helping with migrants, refugees and IDPs.
-The Commission's main humanitarian partners include UNHCR, the International Organisation for Migration (IOM), the Red Cross and Red Crescent family and non-governmental organisations.
+ECHO's main partners include UNHCR, the International Organisation for Migration (IOM), the Red Cross and Red Crescent family and non-governmental organisations.